Welcome to the Halloween Archive

 Myths, legends and superstitions

 Ireland is awash with customs and superstitions – below are just a few of them.
 Everything from marriage customs to funeral customs are included here.
 Creepy bridges in Inishowen, the poet’s curse and customs from certain feast days are mentioned.
-It’s incredible to think that no matter how sophisticated we may think we are, we still salute the magpie or avoid walking under ladders and would never think of ever cutting down a fairy tree.
+It’s incredible to think that no matter how sophisticated we may think we are, we still salute the magpie or avoid walking under ladders.
+And we would never think of ever cutting down a fairy tree.
 The Chair of Leisure story illustrates the point nicely as you will hear.

 Fairy lore and more